GeorgeBelanger/dev_log_2019/README.md

     - [http://samsy.ninja/](http://samsy.ninja/) is amazing as well.
 The portfolio is just ok but man the content is crazy.
 Using AR and webGL.
       - He linked to [https://www.stevenmengin.com/](https://www.stevenmengin.com/) where I really like a lot of things about his portfolio.
     - [http://luruke.com/](http://luruke.com/) Is awesome and fun.
 Not applicable but wow
+    - [https://fishnation.de/#home](https://fishnation.de/#home) intro effect would be amazing if it did react logo and such
+    - [http://dnevozhai.com/](http://dnevozhai.com/) Blurr and focus based on mouse parallax.
+EVERYONE USES MOUSE PARALLAX
+    - I like the gifs to move without hover, and then a popup on hover
+    - [http://bellbros.com/](http://bellbros.com/) a split between a good and evil person would be sick.
   - Need to decide what to use for the backend on my portfolio.
 It's already come down to either Next.JS or Gatsby.
     - I just found a nice tutorial on SSR vs CSR that uses Next.Js so I think that would be a good read, and potentially a good place to start.
     - I've also heard that gatsby is better suited for static sites and Next is overkill.